Safa-Ali-Ahmed/Safa-Ali-Ahmed/README.md

 # Hello There! 👋🏼 I'm Safa Ali Ahmed
 An **ambitious Data Analyst** based in Alexandria, Egypt, with a passion for transforming data into actionable insights.
 Let's explore the power of data together!

-- 📊 Currently freelancing on Mostaql, and Khamsat.
+- 📊 Currently freelancing on Mostaql, and Khamsat and FreelanceYard.
 - 📚 Continuously learning from platforms like Coursera, DataCamp, Udemy ,Maharatech and Coursera
 - 🌱 Exploring advanced analytics, AI tools,